chingc/tutorial-mise/README.md

 To verify the installation, run `mise` and you should see a help menu listing available commands.

 > [!NOTE]
-> Upgrade or uninstall mise with homebrew.
+> Use homebrew to upgrade or uninstall mise.

 ## Dev Tools